Our Therapists

 Dr Aysha Latif

 Perhaps you are feeling stuck, anxious, lonely, or frightened.
-Perhaps you feel low and are unsure of where to turn.
-Or perhaps you have noticed issues in your relationships and are wondering why the same things keep happening.
-You may feel trapped right now, but a part of you is hoping for change and knows that trying to do this all alone is not working.
-It takes courage to ask for help – and I will honour that strength.
+Perhaps you feel low and unsure of where to turn.
+Or maybe you have noticed difficulties in your relationships and are wondering why the same patterns keep repeating.
+You may feel trapped right now, but a part of you is hoping for change and recognises that trying to manage everything alone is not working.
+It takes courage to ask for help, and Aysha honours that strength.

-My name is Dr Aysha Latif.
-I am a qualified Psychodynamic therapist with a special interest and additional training in trauma and somatics.
-Working Psychodynamically means we explore how your past experiences may be affecting the present, perhaps through repeated patterns of behaviour or through unconscious defence mechanisms.
-We will work together to bring awareness to these unconscious patterns and how they arose, with the aim of empowering you to make more conscious choices in your relationships and for yourself.
-This is ‘talk therapy’, but my approach includes paying attention to the whole person, not only thoughts and emotions, but their embodiment.
-In our sessions, this might look like noticing the physical sensations that arise with a certain emotion or spending some time practising specific breathwork.
+Dr Aysha Latif is a qualified Psychodynamic therapist with a special interest and additional training in trauma and somatics.
+Working psychodynamically means exploring how past experiences may be affecting the present, perhaps through repeated patterns of behaviour or unconscious defence mechanisms.
+Aysha works collaboratively with you to bring awareness to these patterns and how they developed, with the aim of empowering you to make more conscious choices in your relationships and for yourself.

-Our past shapes us but does not have to define us.
-Sometimes the coping strategies that got us through earlier pain are no longer serving us, but it can be hard to see a way to change.
-My practice, Saorsa Counselling, is named for freedom in Gàidhlig: this reflects my deep belief that freedom through change is possible and there is always hope.
+Our past experiences shape us, but they do not have to define us.
+Sometimes the coping strategies that helped earlier in life no longer serve us, yet it can feel difficult to find a way forward.
+Aysha’s practice, Saorsa Counselling, is named after the Gàidhlig word for freedom.
+This reflects her deep belief that change is possible, freedom can be found, and hope is always present.

-In offering a compassionate and non-judgemental space for us to work together, my aim is to facilitate deep trust between us such that you feel safe enough to explore the experiences and relationships that have shaped you, how they might be impacting you now, and consider your hopes for the future.
+By offering a compassionate and non-judgemental space, Aysha aims to facilitate a strong sense of trust so that you feel safe enough to explore the experiences and relationships that have shaped you, how they may be affecting you now, and your hopes for the future.

-If you would like to know more, or if you feel ready to take that first step, please feel free to reach out by email or text and we can schedule an initial call.
+If you would like to know more, or if you feel ready to take that first step, you are welcome to get in touch by email or text to arrange an initial call.

 Email: